xvicmanx/algorithms/nodejs/README.md

-# Algorithms and Data Structures
+# Algorithms and data structures
 Algorithms and data structures implementations in Javascript.

 ## Run applications